RudolfVonKrugstein/jshaskell-blog/5_Breakout/Breakout.md

 Every block has its own coroutine, which receives block collision events.
 In case of such an event, the number of lives is reduced or the block is removed (if there are no lives left).
 The coroutines return a Maybe data type, because they are inserted into the manager.
 Nothing is returned if the block should be deleted.

-blockStats uses the manager to manage all "living" blocks.
+blockStates uses the manager to manage all "living" blocks.

 # Compiling